If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 Working with a niche-based mentality is definitely a sensible way to approach building your business but there are also other considerations that you should entertain if you want to improve your chances of success, some of which include:

-- There should be a sufficient number of people in your niche to make it worthwhile – only 5% of any market are ready to buy now so you need to make sure there are enough of them out their to make your business a viable option
+- There should be a sufficient number of people in your niche to make it worthwhile – only 5% of any market are ready to buy now so you need to make sure there are enough of them out there to make your business a viable option

 - Prospects in this niche should have no few or no perceived options – if you are selling a ‘me-too’ product or service ask yourself what you can add to your product offering to differentiate yourself from your competitors